Dianthus caryophyllus: Distribution and habitat

-The wild carnation is found in the Mediterranean countries of Spain, Italy, Croatia, Albania, Greece and Turkey.
+The wild carnation is found in the Mediterranean countries of Portugal, Spain, Italy, Croatia, Albania, Greece and Turkey.

 Cultivation and uses

 Carnations require well-drained, neutral to slightly alkaline soil, and full sun.
 Numerous cultivars have been selected for garden planting.
 Typical examples include 'Gina Porto', 'Helen', 'Laced Romeo', and 'Red Rocket'.
 They are used for medical purposes, such as for upset stomach and fever.
 Their fragrance was historically used for vinegar, beer, wine, sauces and salads.

 Crossbreeding D. caryophyllus with D. capitatus results in a hybrid that is resistant to bacterial wilt from Paraburkholderia caryophylli.
 However, the flower is less attractive and so more breeding and backcrossing is needed to improve the flower.
 Carnation cultivars with no fragrance are often used by men as boutonnières or "buttonholes".